exercism/python/concepts/string-formatting/about.md

 There are two main limitations to be aware of.
 `f-string` expressions can not be empty.
-[Additionally, before Python 3.12, they can not contain comments.][pep-0701]
+[Additionally, before Python 3.12, they could not contain comments.][pep-0701]

 ```python
 >>> f"An empty expression will error: {}"